carpentries-incubator/better-research-software-r/episodes/04-code-readability.md

 ```

-With these file in place, our main code block should look like this,
+With these file in place, our main code block from our original script should be edited to use the `source()` function to reuse those functions.

 ```r